mobify/mobify-code-style/css/class-naming-conventions/readme.md

 </div>
 ```

-This example may seem confusing at first but if we break down each of the selectors that we have, it begins to make more sense.
+This example may seem confusing at first, but if we break down each of the selectors that we have, it begins to make more sense.

 `.c-blog` This is a high-level component.
 In this example, it describes a wrapper that may contain blog content.

 `.c-blog__title` This is a sub-component.
-In this example, it is a title for a blog.
+In this example, it's a title for a blog.

 `.c-blog-post` This is another high-level component.
 In this example, it describes the blog post itself.
-Notice that it is its own component instead of a sub-component of `c-blog` because a blog post does not need to be child of the blog container.
-This way the component is able to live anywhere.
+Notice that it can be its own component instead of a sub-component of `c-blog` because a blog post does not need to be child of the blog container.
+This way, the component is able to live anywhere.

 `c-blog-post.c--featured` This is a modifier.
 Notice that the `c--featured` class is paired with the component or sub-component it belongs to.
 In this example, it describes a different way of displaying the `c-blog-post` component.

 `.c-blog-post__time` Like before, this is another sub-component this time belonging to the `c-blog-post` component.
-It is still a sub-component even though it is not a **direct** child of the component.
-In other words, sub-components are not required to be direct children of its parent component.
+It's still a sub-component, even though it is not a **direct** child of the component.
+In other words, sub-components are not required to be direct children of their parent component.

 ### Components